 My color palette for our home is cool-toned monochromatic.
-We have very orange-toned wood trim that I didn't want to paint, so I complimented it with cool whites and a variety of blues throughout our home.
+We have very orange-toned wood trim that I didn’t want to paint, so I complimented it with cool whites and a variety of blues throughout our home.
 Personally, I went with all white walls because I like the clean modern look so I got away with only choosing 3 colors for my palette: white, dark blue, and aqua.
 As you look through our home, you will notice the majority is white, then a shade of dark blue in each room, with small accents of aqua.
-During the summer I brought in touches of coral, and now for the fall I replaced that with warm golden yellow as you'll see in my fall home tour.
+During the summer I brought in touches of coral, and now for the fall I replaced that with warm golden yellow colors.
 If you want to see an example of a home with more bold colors, check out Place Of My Taste.
 Her home is full of life but she still ties it all together with similar colors like pops of yellow.

 I know this is a TON of information so let me know if you have any questions.
 Once you select your color palette, that doesn’t mean you are limited to just those colors.
 It’s simply a guide that hopefully makes decorating your entire home easier since it focuses your direction and limits your decisions.
 Have fun!

 Let me know in the comments what your home color palette is.